cesar-douady/open-lmake/doc/src/data_model.md

 As a consequence, there is an implicit rule (Uphill) that prevents `a/b` from being buildable if `a` is buildable.

 Also, because dirs cannot be made up-to-date, scripts reading dirs can hardly be made reliable and repeatable.
-Such constructs are strongly discouraged:
+Such constructs are strongly discouraged (prefer and explicit list, possibly based on `git ls-files` which is stable):

 - use of `glob.glob` in python
 - use of wildcard in bash

+As a consequence, such calls to [readdir(3)](https://man7.org/linux/man-pages/man3/readdir.3.html) is forbidden unless [explicitly allowed](rules.html#:~:text=repo%2E-,readdir%5Fok,date) in which case the user takes the responsibility of its stability.

 ## Jobs